 #7 Avoid all the traps of hardware ownership

-On-premises PBXs require you to pay money upfront for hardware, which will depreciate and become obsolete over time.
+On-premises PBXs, as opposed to modern cloud pbx systems, require you to pay money upfront for hardware, which will depreciate and become obsolete over time.
 Indeed, they’re relatively expensive pieces of equipment, and typically have a lifespan of just seven years.

 Plus, if you want redundancy – to protect against disasters like fire and electrical failure – those costs will be multiplied.